All Episodes

 Oh, yeah, yeah, yeah, yeah.

-I know that is.
+I know who that is.

-So he bought he walked up to five separate homes on the ocean in Palm Beach, knocked on the door, said I want to buy your house.
+So he bought, he walked up to five separate homes on the ocean in Palm Beach, knocked on the door, said, I want to buy your house.

 And this is going back a couple of years.

-He's gonna demo demo all those homes and rebuild a home for himself, and I believe his mother I read somewhere.
+He's going to demo all those homes and rebuild a home for himself.

 That's insane.

-That's ocean fruit property in Florida.
+That's oceanfront property in Florida.

 We're talking about Wilmington, Delaware.

-You got Rehobith Beach.
+You got Rehold with Beach.

-It's not it's not Malibu, it's not Silicon Valley, it's it's Palm Beach, it's not Delaware, Delaware, and but and and Hunter apparently just lived in his own room and used the kitchen.
+And Hunter apparently just lived in his own room and used the kitchen.

 You don't need a lot of space to cook and take crack.

-And then you only need one room to you can do the crack and have a hooker in the same room.
+You can do the crack and have a hooker in the same room.

 You see that?